abrudz/QuadRS/README.md

 ### Output

-Is the result of the transformed input for QuadR, and a formatted list for QuadS.
-QuadS will merge the list elements together, padding with [fill elements](http://help.dyalog.com/16.0/Content/Language/Introduction/Variables/Prototypes%20and%20Fill%20Items.htm), if `≡` or any number is specified as Argument.
+The result of the transformed input for QuadR, and a formatted list for QuadS.
+If `≡` or any number is specified as argument, QuadS will merge the list items together, padding with [fill elements](http://help.dyalog.com/16.0/Content/Language/Introduction/Variables/Prototypes%20and%20Fill%20Items.htm) if necessary, before passing the result to any post-processing functions.

 ## Examples